khadonnn/pern-store/README.md

 - 😎 This is a basic project with features related to CRUD, RESTful API, and PostgreSQL.

+- 🥰 Rate Limiting with Token Bucket Algorithm by Arcjet🚀

 - 🤗 "You can add, edit, delete, and update your products as you want.
 They can be reset when you click the seed_refresh button."
 <p align="left">
 </p>